 Departmental Retreat

-The Pharmaceutical Sciences and Experimental Retreat featured the Vice President for Research Mary Scholtz and Professor Emeritus Larry Fleckenstein, student presentations, and a poster session.
+The Pharmaceutical Sciences and Experimental Therapeutics Retreat featured the Vice President for Research Mary Scholtz and Professor Emeritus Larry Fleckenstein, student presentations, and a poster session.